Salivary glands

 2. Mitosis, necrosis and significant pleomorphism are usually present

-3. MYB immunohistochemical staining in FNA specimens is useful in diagnosis of this tumor
+3. MYB immunohistochemical staining in FNA specimens is useful in the diagnosis of this tumor

 Board review style answer #2

-The most common initial presentation in patients with acinic cell carcinoma is painless mass.
-Clinical examination shows a firm, mobile nodule in the parotid gland.
-Facial nerve paralysis or paresis is an uncommon initial finding.
-MYB immunohistochemical staining is useful in diagnosis of adenoid cystic carcinoma.
-The presence of extracellular mucin in aspirates is a feature of mucoepidermoid carcinoma.
+D. The most common initial presentation in patients with acinic cell carcinoma is a painless mass without facial nerve involvement.
+Answer C is incorrect because MYB immunohistochemical staining is useful in the diagnosis of adenoid cystic carcinoma.
+Answer A is incorrect because the presence of extracellular mucin in aspirates is a feature of mucoepidermoid carcinoma.
+Answer B is incorrect because acinic cell carcinoma is usually a low grade malignant neoplasm without significant mitosis, necrosis or pleomorphic nuceli.

 Comment Here